-An importer needs only a tax number to import all but restricted items, which include firearms, hazardous materials, and other products that may be imported by authorized establishments only or for which approval from relevant Turkish government agencies are required.
-Control Certificates are required only for animals, animal products, and certain plants such as seeds, seedlings, saplings and flower bulbs.
+An importer needs only a tax number to import all but restricted items, which include firearms, hazardous materials, and other products that may be imported by authorized establishments only or for which approval from relevant GoT agencies are required.
+Control Certificates are required for certain animals, animal products, and plant materials for production (such as seeds, seedlings, saplings, and flower bulbs) prior to importation.

 Turkish documentation procedures require that a commercial invoice and bill of lading or airway bill accompany all commercial shipments.
 Depending on the type of product, importers may be required to submit a Certificate of Origin.
-Import licenses and phytosanitary certificates are necessary for food and agricultural commodity imports.
+Depending on the harmonized tariff code of the product, a Control Certificate, health certificate, free sale certificate, phytosanitary certificate, and/or veterinary health certificate may be necessary for food and agricultural commodity imports.

 Conformity Compliance (CE Mark)

-Companies selling to the Turkish market must submit evidence of conformity compliance (CE Mark) either by providing a conformity certificate from a notified body or a manufacturer-issued declaration of conformity, which declares compliance with all relevant standards and directive annexes.
-The declaration of conformity must mention the applicable directive(s), the name of the manufacturer or its authorized representative, the name of the notified body (if involved), product information and reference to harmonized standards.
+Companies selling to the Turkish market must submit evidence of a CE Mark either by providing a conformity certificate from a notified body or a manufacturer-issued declaration of conformity which declares compliance with all relevant standards and directive annexes.
+The declaration of conformity must mention the applicable directive(s), the name of the manufacturer or its authorized representative, the name of the notified body (if involved), product information, and reference to harmonized standards.
 If the notified body is also involved in the process, the type of examination certificate should also be submitted.

-The technical file is a dossier, which includes a user manual, product specifications, technical drawings and standards applied per the appropriate directives and corresponding annexes.
-Although it may not be enforced by the Turkish government for every imported product with a CE marking, manufacturers are assumed to have prepared a technical file.
+The technical file is a dossier which includes a user manual, product specifications, technical drawings, and standards applied per the appropriate directives and corresponding annexes.
+Although it may not be enforced by the GoT for every imported product with a CE Mark, manufacturers are assumed to have prepared a technical file.
 Several U.S. companies have reported difficulties when submitting a technical file after their products were shipped to Turkey.
-Other companies have had intellectual property rights (IPR)-related concerns and have been reluctant to provide drawings or in-depth information about the technical specifications of their product(s).
-In order to avoid customs delays, the importer should be knowledgeable about relevant procedures and required documentation.
+Other companies have had intellectual property rights-related concerns and have been reluctant to provide drawings or in-depth information about the technical specifications of their product(s).
+To avoid customs delays, the importer should be knowledgeable about relevant procedures and required documentation.

-The commercial invoice must be submitted in triplicate, including the original copy and must contain a complete description, quantity, unit cost, HS code, delivery method of the goods and country of origin as well as all required payment terms and letters of credit, if the transaction was actualized through this payment method.
+The commercial invoice must be submitted in triplicate, including the original copy and must contain the complete description, quantity, unit cost, HS code, delivery method of the goods and country of origin as well as all required payment terms and letters of credit if the transaction was actualized through this payment method.

 Certificate of Origin

-A Certificate of Origin is required by certain foreign countries for tariff purposes, certifying the country of origin of specified goods.
+A Certificate of Origin certifying the country of origin of specified goods is required by certain foreign countries for tariff purposes.
 The certificate of origin is to be prepared in duplicate.
 No corrections are permitted on this document, and it should be in English.
 A Certificate of Origin is usually prepared by the exporter or the freight forwarder and notarized and attested to by a local Chamber of Commerce or a World Trade Center.
 The Turkish Embassy or Consulate in the United States must certify the Certificate of Origin.
 One copy of the document must be surrendered to customs authorities at the time of importation.